The Omlet Blog Category Archives: Winter

 An Eglu coop covered in the snow

-The main benefit to an Eglu Cube Chicken Coop for chicken keepers in winter is the twin wall insulation found in the design of the plastic house.
+Upgrading your wooden chicken coop to a plastic coop has many benefits.
+The main benefit of a plastic Eglu Cube Chicken Coop for chicken keepers in winter is the twin wall insulation found in the design of the plastic house.
 This works in a similar way to double glazing, by creating a barrier between the cold air outside the coop, and the air in side.
 The air between the two walls conducts poorly, which means inside the house stays at a consistent and warm temperature throughout winter, whatever the weather is doing outside.
 Chickens are very efficient at keeping themselves warm, all you will need to do is make sure the coop door is shut at night time.

 The other benefit to the Autodoor is that it will open again at dawn so you can head off to work early before the sun rises and your girls need to be let out, or you can stay in bed for even longer at the weekends without going out in the freezing cold to let your chickens out of their coop!